+All our staff will be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+For example, children may feel embarrassed, humiliated, or being threatened.
+This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
+This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
+It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.

 Although all staff should be aware of the process for making referrals to children’s social care and for statutory assessments that may follow a referral, along with the role they might be expected to play in such assessments, the DSL (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.
 The DSL or a deputy will always be available to discuss safeguarding concerns.
 If in exceptional circumstances, the DSL (or deputy) is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the senior leadership team and/or take advice from local children’s social care.
 In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible.

-Police and Criminal Evidence Act (PACE) Code C 2019
+DSL is also aware of the requirement for children to have an Appropriate Adult.
+Further information can be found in the Statutory guidance - Police and Criminal Evidence Act (PACE) Code C 2019.

 THE ROLE OF THE GOVERNING BODY